knative/docs/docs/install/Knative-with-Gloo.md

    helloworld-go   http://helloworld-go.default.example.com
    ```

-   Gloo will use the `Host` header to route requests to the correct
+   Gloo uses the `Host` header to route requests to the correct
    service.
 You can send a request to the `helloworld-go` service with curl
    using the `Host` and `$GATEWAY_URL` from above: